-When it was launched in 1999, Volendam had the highest passenger capacity in Holland America's fleet.
-The ship is nearly 61,000 tons and carries 1,432 passengers, and, in a move that seems quaint now, it proved its modernity by being the first ship in the fleet to boast a dedicated Internet center (The Website) with eight satellite-connected computer stations.
+When it launched in 1999, Volendam had the highest passenger capacity in Holland America's fleet, carrying some 1,432 passengers at double occupancy.
+And, in a move that seems quaint now, it proved its modernity by being the first ship in the fleet to boast a dedicated internet center.

 It would be difficult to find a more loyal group of individuals than those hearty Mariners, past passengers of Holland America Line.
-Volendam enjoys a particularly high ratio of repeat cruisers, many of whom have been onboard so often they feel quite at home with the staff and crew.
-Most of the passengers are "of an age," typically older than 55, and while most are couples, there are a fair number of friends sharing quarters.
+Volendam enjoys a particularly high ratio of repeat cruisers, many of whom have been onboard so often they feel at home with the staff and crew.
+Many stay for long periods, as well, often combining two or more itineraries, for cruises as long as five months.

 Most passengers are "of an age," typically older than 55, and while most are couples, there is also a fair number of friends sharing quarters and a few singles, too.